 From word to action in no time: a couple of final, quick e-mails, impatient feet tapping, waiting for the computers to shut down, a quick sprint out the front door.
 Home to pack some necessities: warm clothes, comfortable walking boots, a flask, a camera and a spare hat.
 It’s very simple, as we all know: “If your feet are cold — put your hat on”.
 The following morning we’re sat in the car heading for Abisko.

-Suitably, it’s lunchtime as we enter Abisko Mountain Station with our stomachs rumbling.
-The restaurant serves exclusively food that’s been awarded the Swedish KRAV-label and we both enjoy a big bowl of tasty salmon soup served with freshly made bread.
+Suitably, it’s lunchtime as we enter STF Abisko Turiststation with our stomachs rumbling.
+The restaurant serves exclusively food that’s been awarded the Swedish KRAV-label, and we both enjoy a big bowl of tasty salmon soup served with freshly made bread.
 The view rewards us with a cloudy Torneträsk and a mountain-birch forest that’s alive with colours.
 I add a photo of the view to my Instagram account and instantly get comments about how beautiful Abisko is.
 “I love that place!
 Especially in winter”, writes an Australian photographer I know.
-He’s obviously never been here in autumn.
+He has obviously never been here in autumn.

 I fill my lungs with fresh air that has a cool edge to it.
 Not many days now until the first night’s frost.
 Not a mosquito in sight.
 We walk on footbridges alongside the steep cliff wall, but only make it a few metres at the time before we have to stop and reach for the camera.
 Even more beautiful scenery presents itself at every turn.

 We call this time of year autumn, which makes it feel a bit miserable — like something heavy, better captured by Ingmar Bergman in a black-and-white film.
 But it’s very unfair in so many ways.
-The Sami who live here call this time of year ruski.
+The Sámi who lives here calls this time of year ruski.
 And our neighbours to the East call it ruska.
 This means they speak of a concept: ‘the season of beautiful colours’.
-Because during autumn the air is clear, you can see far and wide, not much interrupts you, and if you’re lucky you will also experience the season’s first encounter with the Aurora Borealis.
+Because during autumn the air is clear, you can see far and wide, not much interrupts you, and if you’re lucky, you will also experience the season’s first encounter with Aurora Borealis.

 – There!
 Can you see it?
 Northern lights!

-A year later I’m sat in front of my computer screen again.
+A year later, I’m sitting in front of my computer screen again.
 The autumn sun shines in.
 I look at the photos and feel how my lungs are craving that fresh, cool autumn air.
 I simply have to go home and pack my rucksack.
 Again.